Skip to main content

 It is my pleasure as Program Director to introduce you to what our program has to offer.
 As most things, the best predictor of the future is the past.

-Our program was founded in 1954 and has graduated more than 200 residents.
+Our program was founded in 1954 and is proud to be based at OSU Medical Center, which is one of two remaining historically osteopathic training hospitals left in the country.
 Our residents have gone on to pursue every imaginable career that is rooted in the foundation of a strong internal medicine backbone.
 This includes outpatient medicine, hospital-based medicine and fellowships in cardiology, nephrology, infectious disease, gastroenterology, pulmonary/critical care, rheumatology, hematology/oncology, endocrine and palliative care.
 Our outpatient doctors and hospitalists line the fabric of our city and are coveted by all the major health systems in our area.

 One last thought I would like to leave you with is that our program's success is measured by the success of our residents.
 Our wins and losses are shared.
 That feeling permeates our residency because at the end of the day we are family.